DaveVoyles/GamersOutreachCaseStudy/_posts/2017-3-23-GamersOutreach.md

 **Measurable impact/benefits**

-With this ASP.NET solution, volunteers can quickly build a profile to detail their availablity as well as how they can assist.
+With this ASP.NET solution, volunteers can quickly build and update a profile to detail their availablity as well as how they can assist.
 Additonally, the Gamer's Outreach staff can easily identify volunteers that are near any of the locations where carts are deployed.
 When reviewing the final website, CEO Zach Wigal said:

 >"This will be incredibly helpful for us, especially when it comes time to scaling.
 We've been overwhelmed with having to manage this all by hand from an excel spreadsheet, so this will save us a huge amount of time."